Assistant Crown Attorney

 I also worked out of the appeals division of the Ministry of the Attorney General doing appeals to the Court of Appeal.

-In 2014, I appointed as the Ministry of the Attorney General’s Counsel-in-residence at the Law Commission of Ontario, for a one year term for the purposes of examining the Class Proceedings Act and its associated Class Action practice.
+In 2014, I was appointed as the Ministry of the Attorney General’s Counsel-in-residence at the Law Commission of Ontario, for a one year term for the purposes of examining the Class Proceedings Act and its associated Class Action practice.

 In 2003 I acted as staff Duty Counsel (What does a Duty Counsel lawyer do?) in Scarborough and found it to be a very rewarding experience.
 I gained a lot of very valuable knowledge about the criminal court process which I have used since.